gtamilse/ansible-lab/TECDEV-4500-labguide-draft-gopal-3.md

 ### Approach
 - For delay, "pause" module can be used.
-- For diff, we can diff module.
+- For diff, we can command module with diff argument.

 ### Lab exercise
 - Create playbook, op-33.yml, with the contents below: